-There are four scenic areas in the Dali region, including the Cangshan Mountains, Erhai Lake, Butterfly Spring and other historic relics (in Dali City), Jizu Mountain (in Bingchuan County), Shibao Mountain (in Jianchuan County) and Weibao Mountain (in Weishan County).
+There are four scenic areas in the Dali region, including the Cangshan Mountains, Erhai Lake, Butterfly Spring ,and other historic relics (in Dali City), Jizu Mountain (in Bingchuan County), Shibao Mountain (in Jianchuan County) and Weibao Mountain (in Weishan County).

 Among those areas, Dali City attracts the largest numbers of Chinese and foreign visitors.
-Dali Ancient City is widely acknowledged as "Backpackers' Paradise" in China.
+Dali Ancient City is widely acknowledged as a "Backpackers' Paradise" in China.
 Foreign visitors like to stay in Dali ancient city.

-In the so - called "Yangren Street (foreigner's street) " in the heart of ancient city where is always full of foreign visitors, there are several dozens of cafes, western style restaurants, and clothes shops offering services to foreign guests.
-And it seems that everyone of local Dali Bai people in the Yangren Street is a multi linguist.
+"Yangren Street (foreigner's street) " in the heart of ancient city, is always full of foreign visitors.
+There are several dozen cafes, western style restaurants, and clothes shops offering services to foreign guests.
+And it seems that every one of the local Dali Bai people in Yangren Street is a multi linguist.

-Crafts objects such as dyed cloth, hats, and the local ethnic clothing are for sale also.
+Foreigners' Street is a good place to find bargains on marble objects.
+Crafts such as dyed cloth, hats, and the local ethnic clothing are for sale also.
 To get lower prices, you have to bargain.
-The initial quoted price to foreigners may often be 4 or 8 times more than the product is worth on the market.
+The initial quoted price to foreigners may often be 4 or 8 times more than the product is worth.

-The countryside around Dali Ancient Town is a ideal place for a biking or hiking tour.
+The countryside around Dali Ancient Town is aN ideal place for a biking or hiking tour.
 Many travelers to Dali choose to have a day or two day cylcing tour around Erhai Lake or to hike up to the Cangshan Mountain or to the nearby Bai Ehtnic Village in Xizhou.
-The scenery you will see on the way is farbulous.
+Biking and Hiking are two of the best ways to experience the fabulous scenery.